 HFV (high-frequency ventilator): A machine that gives hundreds of tiny breaths per minute.

-IMV (intermittent mandatory ventilation): A type of ventilator.
-It gives a set number of breaths per minute.
+IMV (intermittent mandatory ventilation): A way to help babies breathe using a ventilator to give a set number of breaths per minute.

 IV (intravenous): Given by vein.